Nelitarnia/WO3U-speedrun-guide/character-notes.md

 His air special can hit a few meters through walls, but it's usually too little to be useful.

+## Zhang Liao

+• Technique / Fellowship + Trinity

+### Great angled glitch

+He can breach up to thick walls while angled using his musou.
+Sprint attack and C4 also work for thin obstacles.

+### Average high jump

+His highest known jump is jump (side towards wall) -> air special -> (turning towards wall) air charge attack, which allows him to get over around 1 tier and 3 steps in Luoyang.

+### Good infinite jump

+His air special has a fairly quick animation and it moves him forward and upward a short distance.
+It can be a useful part of an infinite jump combo even though he doesn't have double jump.

+### Speed buff ability

+Zhang Liao can temporarily buff himself with his EX to make all of his animations roughly 25-30% faster.
+This even affects non-combat animations like swimming and ladder climbing.
+The combo to reach EX is lengthy and it takes a few seconds to set up, but the animation of the EX itself can be cut short early if you have Dragon's Eye or Heavenly Sash.
+The speed buff will end by itself after around 6-8 seconds or if you do Zhang Lioa's musou.

+Like other speed buffs, it gives diminishing results later in the game since you're still limited by the universal Speed cap.
+Jumping everywhere instead of running might help increase your overall Speed, like it does with Xiahou Ba / Zhang He speed buff, but I'm not sure if it's enough to consistently break Speed cap.

+The slow setup prevents this from being used as an universal speed movement tactic, but it could still come in handy if you can do it during forced waiting.

+### Good wallzip?

+Zhang Liao is theoretically a more consistent wallzip character than most because he can buff the speed of his animations.

+### Average combat setup

+The animation speed buff could also help him prepare ahead for complex combat scenarios.

+### Other notes

+He has no known way to attack through walls.

+If you end Zhang Liao's speed buff early by doing his musou, the speed buff's visual effect will still be active afterwards for a few seconds even though his actions are no longer sped up.

+While speed buffed, riding a horse makes the entire horse emit a double image like Zhang Liao himself.
+Sadly, the speed of the horse is not increased.

 ## Technical stuff